-If you are thinking of setting up a limited company, choosing an accountant to look after your tax affairs will typically be one of your first tasks.
+If you are considering setting up a limited company, choosing an accountant to look after your tax affairs will typically be one of your first tasks.
 But, do you have to appoint an accountant?

 Do you have to hire a limited company accountant?

 No, there is no legal obligation to hire an accountant when running a limited company.
-And assuming you are going to qualify as a ‘small’ business, there isn’t a requirement to have your accounts professionally audited.
+And assuming you qualify as a ‘small’ business, you aren’t required to have your accounts professionally audited.

-You do still have to submit your statutory year-end accounts to both HMRC and Companies House.
+Importantly, however, you still must submit your statutory year-end accounts to both HMRC and Companies House.

 Although there is no legal requirement to do so, here are some important reasons why you should always hire an accountant: